Free Consultation / 24 Hours a Day - (513) 338-1890

 These diversion programs are often ideal for people facing drug and/or alcohol-related charges in Ohio.

 Despite being a first-time offender, a conviction will have harsh consequences and a tremendous impact on your life unless you take steps right away.
-The first is making sure you have an experienced and dedicated criminal defense lawyer working for your interests.
+The first is ensuring you have an experienced and dedicated criminal defense lawyer working for your interests.

 ★★★★★